ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 ### Chapter 5: The aftermath

 Now, the images exist.
-The shrimp have unionized.
+The shrimp have unionised.
 The crab’s shopping cart is a meme.

 But the real question lingers: Was this art?
 Or a cry for help?